clojurists-together/clojuriststogether.org/content/news/2022/Q1 2023 Funding Announcement.md

 ---
-title: "Q1 2023 Funding Annoucement"
+title: "Q1 2023 Funding Announcement"
 date: 2023-01-28T08:30:00+08:00
 summary: "Clojurists Together is pleased to announce that we are funding 7 projects for a total of $42K USD in Q1 2023."
 author: Kathy Davis and Maria Geller